Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 I mean,

-When he tried to
+when he tried to

 literally steal the election, I mean, he asked you first, you were the head of the Justice Department, look into it, see if there's any truth to the fact that, and of course, this was one of the most honest, well-run elections ever.

+And you told him, I think you said, it's bullshit, and you resigned.
 So you're on that Liz Cheney page, where, you know, what I call as good as it gets, Republicans.

 I mean that in the best way.